Why do many Innkeepers Fear and

 be sure and buy a wireless keyboard and wireless optical mouse.
 Also, get a computer

-will hate yourself if you ignore them.
+will hate yourself if you ignore it.

 Most internet providers offer a modem with wireless access so you can be connected